Skip to main content

 Define Streaming Aggregations

 You need to define streaming aggregations to query the metrics converted from events.
-Levitate allows defining a Streaming Aggregation as a PromQL to emit an aggregated metric that alerts or dashboards can then consume.
+Last9 allows defining a Streaming Aggregation as a PromQL to emit an aggregated metric that alerts or dashboards can then consume.

 - promql: "sum(device_health_total{version='1.0.1'})[5m] by (os)"